Skip to content

 note that this value only has to be unique within the context of its parent (a Tab object). if you have two tabs, eg. downloads and tweets, it is completely fine for them to re-use the same id as this data exists on a per-tab basis. but you cannot re-use the same id value on two graphs the same Tab object

-note that some graphs support additional properties — please read the Types of Graphs for more details on these
+note that some graphs support additional properties — see the graph type sections below for more details

 scopes usually* array(string) an array of scopes that will contribute to the data for this graph